tommadness/KH2Randomizer/docs/settings/index.md

 **Keyblades Unlock Chests** - When enabled, Sora must have certain keyblades to open chests in the different worlds.
 It's not required to equip the keyblade - being in the inventory is enough.
 If the keyblade is not acquired, the reaction command to open chests in the associated world will be disabled.
+You can toggle which world/region from the list below are actually locked.

 > **Note** - this setting requires the `KH2FM-Mods-equations19/KH2-Lua-Library` mod, and will not work properly
 > without it installed and enabled.